mesopelagique/Blame4D/README.md

 ![blame form](Documentation/blameform.png)

-This form have no all functionnality of git blame gui, but do the job for most case.
+This form have not all functionnalities of `git blame gui`, but this do the job for most cases.

 ### Limitation

 4D macro system seems to not allow me to get selected lines, so I cannot limit blame to selected lines.

-> one way is to search selected code in all code but if some code are duplicated in the current method, this is not correct!

 ## Acknowledgement